 Lesson of the New Year for Trees (Tu B’Shevat)

-Tu B’Shevat (15th Shevat / Feb.
-6 in 20’23) is the day in the year when sap begins to flow in the trees in Israel.
-In Torah Law, this is the New Year for Trees.
+Tu B’Shevat (the 15th of Shevat) is the New Year for Trees, in Torah law.
 Calculating the years of fruit tree is necessary for several Jewish agricultural commandments.
-It is an ancient custom to mark this day by eating fruits – especially the fruits of the Land of Israel which the Torah praises: grapes, figs, pomegranates, olives and dates.
+In addition, it is an ancient custom to mark this day by eating fruits.
+Especially favored are the fruits of the Land of Israel which the Torah praises: grapes, figs, pomegranates, olives and dates.

 The roots represent a person’s faith in G-d, which is his connection to his Source.